-Injection Tool Kit
+Injection Kit

-In connection with the sale of $EGRIFTA~SV^{\mathbb{R}}$, we provide patients with the necessary devices to administer $EGRIFTA~SV^{\mathbb{R}}$.
+In connection with the sale of $EGRIFTA\ SV^{\otimes}$ , we provide patients with the necessary devices to administer $EGRIFTA\ SV^{\otimes}$ .
 These devices are comprised of syringes, needles and water for injection.
-In the United States, we have an agreement with Hospira Worldwide, Inc., or Hospira, pursuant to which Hospira provides us with sterile water for injection.
-The packaging of those devices is done through Sharp Clinical Services Inc., or Sharp, a third-party service provider.
-The packaging agreement with Sharp was entered into in August 2017, or Sharp Agreement.
+In the United States, we have an agreement with Hospira Worldwide, Inc. ("Hospira") pursuant to which Hospira provides us with sterile water for injection.
+The packaging of those devices is done through Sharp Clinical Services Inc. ('Sharp") a third-party service provider.
+The packaging agreement with Sharp was entered into in August 2017 (the "Sharp

+Agreement").
 See "Item 9 - Material Contracts" below.